 Bath time is necessary for your little one, but why not make it fun and stress free?
 Whether it’s part of your bedtime routine, or an activity to break up your day, you can have a great bonding experience with your child.

-First and foremost, the number one bath safety tip is for an adult to provide constant supervision while a toddler is in the bath.
-With 43,000 children injured in slips and falls in bathtubs each year in the United States, there are real risks in a slippery tub.
+First and foremost, one of the most important bath safety tips is to provide constant supervision by an adult while your toddler is bathing.
+With 43,000 children injured in slips and falls in bathtubs each year in the United States, there are real risks in a slippery tub. .

 Children are also at risk of drowning in even a few inches of water or getting burns from hot water temperatures.

-Make bath time less stressful by following these seven bath safety tips for toddlers to keep them safe in the tub:
+Make bath time less stressful by following these seven bath safety tips for toddlers to keep them protected in the tub:

 Before putting your child into the tub, test the temperature of the bath water by dipping your elbow in.